COVID-19 Useful Information

 During these challing times we work in a number of ways:

-- The front door at Grenoside Surgery is locked to minimise footfall through the surgery.
+- The front door at both surgeries is locked to minimise footfall through the surgery.
 If you have been invited for a face-to-face appointment, please press the intercom button and wait for someone to let you in.
 If you have a query, please call us rather than attending in person.

 - The front door at Wadsley Bridge Medical Centre is locked and the site is manned in order to maintain essential services only.
 If you require assistance at Wadsley Bridge please knock on the door and wait for attention.